 Hackensack Domestic Violence Lawyer

-Domestic Violence Defense Throughout Bergen County
+Domestic Violence Defense for the Accused Throughout Bergen County

 The Law Office of Louis G. DeAngelis, LLC defends clients throughout Bergen County against domestic violence charges.
 For professional and serious representation, enlist the help of Attorney Louis G. DeAngelis.
 He can provide you with the legal guidance you need to challenge a conviction.